Build tips and mods for your Tamiya Grasshopper

 3. Use very fine grit sandpaper, steel wool, etc. to polish the metal pogo stick suspension parts front and rear.
 A dremel or drill could be easier.
 (This will remove binding in your suspension—a common problem in a new build.
 Or, they will bind with accumulated dirt and dust and mud).

 4. Consider a softer front spring option.
 I got mine at a hardware store for some different application, the progressive spring action was a nice bonus.
 You can cut a ring or two off of the front springs for a less elegant solution.
-(It handles more predictably, with a more forgiving bounce)
+(It handles more predictably, with a more forgiving bounce).

 Bonus:

 7. LOCK the differential.
 I always prefer the driving performance of a LOCKED diff.
 More traction, more control, more sliding, and more fun.
 I agree with AMPRO that the grasshopper and hornet are so light that having a working differential is not necessary for turning effectively.
 Beach, grass, and pavement locked is always my preference.
 It doesn’t make sense now, but try it yourself...you might be a believer.
 Light rc cars and basic suspension designs are favorable to locking the diff IMO.
+You can lock it by purchasing something online, or by gluing, or some other method.

 Attachments